pseuxide/pseuxide.github.io/_posts/2023-12-06-calling_assembly_from_cpp.md

 ```

 This is the function definition.
 It should start with `FUNCTION_NAME proc public` and end with `FUNCTION_NAME endp`
-> This `public` statement is also optional because of the reason i mentioned prior.
+> This `public` statement is also optional because of the reason I mentioned prior.
 {: .prompt-tip }

 ```nasm